markhowellsmead/swisslocalities/README.md

 the file is sorted by the first column - i.e. the German name of the locality.

 ##Author
-Mark Howells-Mead | www.permanenttourist.ch | Since 23rd February 2016.
+Mark Howells-Mead | www.permanenttourist.ch and www.frappant.ch | Since 23rd February 2016.

 ##License
 Use this code freely, widely and for free.
 Provision of this code provides and implies no guarantee.